-Does the San Diego Zoo have pandas?
-No, the famous black and white bears returned to China in 2019.
-My husband and I often visited the zoo to see the pandas because they were so cute.
+Does the San Diego Zoo currently have pandas?
+Until now, the answer has been no because our most recent set of famous black and white bears returned to China in 2019.
+Fast-forward five years, and we have some exciting news: Pandas are returning to the San Diego Zoo!

-The Zoo partnered with Wolong Breeding Center in China (which we have been to) to study panda reproduction and parenting.
-As a result, panda births across the last decade have increased, elevating them from an endangered to a vulnerable status.
+The Zoo has long partnered with Wolong to study panda reproduction and parenting.
+As a result, panda births have increased across the last decade, elevating them from an endangered to vulnerable status.

 History of the San Diego Zoo Giant Pandas